Eracpihs/programming-test/technical-product-manager.md

 - Unit tests and integration tests, e.g, Jest, react-testing-library
 - Secure GraphQL endpoints with OAuth2
 - Containerize and host using Kubernetes

+## Submission Guidelines

+- Application should be runnable using `npm start` command
+- Please host code in a public repository on [GitHub](https://github.com/)